 Distribution centre supervisors manage the daily activities of the distribution centre.
 Not only do these professionals manage expenses and minimise loss, but they are also responsible for maximising revenue and ensuring that all goods are sent off to customers at the right time.

 As a distribution centre supervisor, you will have to perform various complicated tasks to ensure that processes keep running smoothly.
 You can easily enter this career with relevant training (such as a certificate course in logistics and supply chain management) and relevant practical experience.

 Supply Chain Consultant

 As a supply chain consultant, you give advice regarding vendor and inventory management.
 Supply chain consultants are important for small businesses that would like to have a third-party perspective regarding their supply chain activities.
-Individuals usually enter this field through entry-level supply chain positions, and work towards managerial positions by gaining additional qualifications and relevant practical experience.
+Individuals usually enter this field through by starting out in entry-level supply chain positions, and work then work towards managerial consulting positions by gaining additional qualifications and relevant practical experience.